 - Non-addictive/Non-opioid.
 Exparel offers highly effective pain management for surgical patients without the risk of dependence.
 It is opioid-free and non-addictive.

 - No prescriptions to fill.
 Since Exparel is administered during your surgical procedure and extends its pain-relieving effects for several days into recovery, prescription pain medications, in many cases, can be completely avoided.

 - Less risk of side effects.
 Exparel is administered by your oral surgeon in one dose during your procedure.
 Less medication equals less risk for side effects.

-Dr. Hogg and Dr. Kepros are dedicated to helping change the staggering statistics around opioid abuse, starting right here at North Iowa Oral Surgery & Dental Implant Center.
+Dr. Hogg and Dr. Kotecki are dedicated to helping change the staggering statistics around opioid abuse, starting right here at North Iowa Oral Surgery & Dental Implant Center.
 By adding Exparel to your treatment plan as an effective pain control alternative to narcotics, you can have long-lasting pain control while safeguarding yourself against the risks and side effects of opioid medications.
 What’s more, you can reduce or even eliminate the need for prescription pain medication after your oral surgery.

 Exparel in Mason City, IA

 Drs.
-Hogg and Kepros will be happy to speak with you about adding Exparel to your surgical treatment plan when you come in for your consultation.
+Hogg and Kotecki will be happy to speak with you about adding Exparel to your surgical treatment plan when you come in for your consultation.
 North Iowa Oral Surgery & Dental Implant Center is proud to offer a pain management solution to our patients that is safe and effective.
 Please contact our knowledgeable staff with any questions you may have or to schedule your consultation with our oral surgeons.

 Experienced oral surgeons like Drs.
-Hogg and Kepros are more than qualified to safely administer anesthesia.
+Hogg and Kotecki are more than qualified to safely administer anesthesia.
 They have received years of training after dental school to ensure their patients are in safe hands.
 Your treatment plan and options for anesthesia will be discussed prior to your procedure.